jpritcha3-14/set-card-game/README.md

 * Shape (oval, diamond, squiggle)
 * Shading (open, striped, solid)

-The goal of the game is to identify sets of 3 cards where, for each property, all 3 cards have the same variant or all three cards have a different variant.
+The goal of the game is to identify SETs of 3 cards where, for each of the 4 properties, all 3 cards have the same variant or all three cards have a different variant.

-To identify a set, simply click 3 cards.
-The script checks for the validity of the set ~~before replacing the cards with 3 more from the deck.
-If there are no sets in the 12 cards, click the deck to shuffle and deal 12 new cards.~~ (To be implemented)
+Click 3 cards to identify a SET.
+The script checks the validity of the selected cards as a SET before replacing the cards with 3 more from the deck.
+If the selected cards do not form a SET, the reason(s) for this will be displayed to help new players understand the concept.  ~~If there are no sets in the 12 cards, click the deck to shuffle and deal 12 new cards.~~ (To be implemented)

 ## Set Examples
 ![alt text](https://github.com/jpritcha3-14/set-card-game/blob/master/cards/4.png) |